independo-gmbh/leaflet-independo-maps/CONTRIBUTING.md

 ---

-## Code of Conduct

-By contributing to this project, you agree to abide by the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).
-Be respectful, inclusive, and professional in all interactions.

----

 Thank you for your contributions!
 Together, we can make `Leaflet.IndependoMaps` a fantastic tool for mapping points of interest as pictograms to make the digital world a bit more accessible for everyone.